kaBeech/tensort/README.md

 <!-- element in a Metabyte is an array of integer pointers representing the indices  -->
 <!-- of the Bytestores/Metabytes appearing in the second element. -->

-A Bytestack is a top-level Metabyte along with all the Bits, Bytes, and Bytestores it contains.
+A Bytestack is a top-level Bytestore along with all the Bits, Bytes, and Bytestores it contains.
 Once the Bytestores are fully built, the total number of Bytestacks will equal the Bytesize, but before that point there will be many more Bytestacks.

+The sorting SubAlgorithm will be used any time we sort something within Bytesort.
+The choice of this SubAlgorithm is very important.
+For reasons that will become clear soon, the SubAlgorithm will canonically be Bubblesort, but it is sometimes useful to substitute another sorting algorithm.

 Now, on to the algorithm!